GUCHIHACKER/Movement_detector_telegram/README.md

 ```
 ![tool](https://github.com/GUCHIHACKER/Movement_detector_telegram/blob/main/tool-running.png)

-To stop the tool press the esc key
+To stop the tool press the esc key.
 # Recommendations
 The use of high quality webcams is recommended to improve detection, throughout the project I was using a 1080p action cam and it was great.
 ![camera](https://github.com/GUCHIHACKER/Movement_detector_telegram/blob/main/camera.jpeg)